Vic

 11. "Time: The Beginning" (3:04)

-I should have given up on Megadeth at "Cryptic Writings" but I guess I hoped they would redeem themselves.
-Well, now I give up!
-This is pure commercial crap.
-"Crush 'Em" is an obvious attempt to overtake Queen's "We Will Rock You" in the sports stadiums of the world.
-Ah, I'm not even gonna waste my time reviewing this one.
+I should have given up on Megadeth at "Cryptic Writings".
+I am a die-hard and I guess I had hoped they would redeem themselves.
+This is pure commercial pop crap.
+"Crush 'Em" is an obvious attempt to overtake Queen's "We Will Rock You" in the hockey barns of the world.
+(Worked too.
+The NHL adopted the song for a spell.)
+Ahh, I'm not even gonna waste my time reviewing this one.
 One of my favorite bands of all time take a total nosedive.
 I'm bummed.

 Capitol Punishment Megadeth - Capitol Punishment (Capitol) 2000